hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

+Ordered lists of tasks, saved so you can run those tasks in that order repeatedly.
+Playbooks can include variables as well as tasks.
+Playbooks are written in YAML and are easy to read, write, share and understand.
+To learn more about playbooks, see About Playbooks.

 ### Plays

 > A playbook is a list of plays.